jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 We proposed a novel deep network called NIN, which consists of mlpconv layers which use MLP to convolve the input and a GAP layer as a replacement of FCs in CNN.

 Mlpconv layers model the local patches better, and global average pooling acts as a structural regularizer that prevents overfitting globally

-With these two components of NIN we demonstrated state-of-the-art performance on CIFAR-10, CIFAR-100 and SVHN datasets